A fully coupled regularized mortar-type finite element approach for embedding one-dimensional fibers into three-dimensional fluid flow: Partitioned Solution Algorithm

-with a user-given convergence tolerance $tol$.
-This completes the weak Dirichlet-Neumann type algorithm for immersed beams, as sketched in Figure \ref{fig:algo}.
+is applied to the interaction force acting on the beam.
+Here, $tol$ represents an user-given convergence tolerance.
+This completes the Dirichlet-Neumann-type algorithm for immersed beams as sketched in Figure~\ref{fig:algo}.
 However, in the case of highly slender fibers, a simple staggered approach as the one described so far may exhibit convergence problems.
-The upcoming section addresses this challenge and the choice of a suitable convergence acceleration technique.
+The upcoming Section~\ref{subsec:accelorator} addresses this challenge and the choice of a suitable convergence acceleration technique.

+\begin{remark} In order to compute the projection $\chi$ introduced in~\eqref{eq:mortarmatrices}, the following constraint has to be fulfilled:

+where $\mathbf{X}$ and $\mathbf{R}$ represent the position of the fluid element and beam centerline according to the parameter space and the parameter coordinates $\xi_1, \xi_2, \xi_3$, and $\eta$, respectively.
+Solution of~\eqref{eq:segmentation_constraint} for the fluid element's parameters $\xi_1, \xi_2, \xi_3$ finally gives the means to calculate the coupling matrices~\eqref{eq:mortarmatrices}.
+In general, a local Newton solver is necessary to obtain the solution of~\eqref{eq:segmentation_constraint}.
+More information on the projection and possible segmentation procedure can be found in~\cite{steinbrecher2020}. \end{remark}

+\begin{remark} Here, $\bfbiforcevec$ is held constant within the nonlinear solution procedure of~\eqref{eq:beam_fbi_partition} and is not updated according to $\bvelvec$ during the Newton-Raphson procedure.
+This nonlinearity, therefore, has to be handled by the FBI algorithm.
+This, in particular, necessitates the acceleration techniques presented in the upcoming subsection. \end{remark}